 For The Active Go-Getters

 O’Reilly's Rainforest Retreat

 If you’re after an active challenge, we have the one for you!
 If a 70km ride with a 2.5hour incline does not convince your friends to join you along for the ride, let them know that there’s a whole lot of vineyards to stop at along the way.
 In fact, we recommend you end at the O’Reilley’s Rainforest Retreat Rooftop Bar—just drink responsibly.
 You can either start at the Canungra township or cut down on kms by beginning at Lamington National Park.
 Either way, you’ll have an amazing ride.

 A lot like Springbrook, Mount Tambourine offers many of the Gold Coast's best bike tracks for all fitness levels.
 One that we recommend attacking with your active friends is the 43-kilometre round loop of the mountain.
 Get ready for a serious leg burn in the climb, starting at the Canungra township and then once you get to the top, rewarding yourself with a browse through the antique stores, some sweets and a cuppa, because it’s all downhill from there.

 The Hinze Dam

-If a 60km round trip sounds like your ideal day out then chuck on that lycra, clip in the cleats, gather the crew and get going on.
-Starting at Little Nerang Dam, this ride is seriously breathtaking, think waterfalls, wildlife and the township of Murwillumbah—which is a great place to stop for a coffee before heading back over the gorgeous Hinze dam and riding all the way back home.
+If a 60km bike ride on the Gold Coast sounds like your ideal day out, then chuck on that lycra, clip in the cleats, gather the crew and get going.
+Starting at Little Nerang Dam, this ride is seriously breathtaking—think waterfalls, wildlife and the township of Murwillumbah, which is a great place to stop for a coffee before heading back over the gorgeous Hinze Dam and riding all the way back home.
 FYI this is one super challenging ride and not for beginners…you’ve been warned.

 Still looking for more fun in nature?
 Why not check out these amazing waterfalls that you can actually swim under?
 Or try these awesome hikes on the Coast.